Pornography in Europe: France

+The ratings system has caused controversy.
+For example, in 2000 the sexually explicit and violent film Baise-moi was initially rated only as "restricted" by the French government.
+This classification was overturned by a Conseil d'État ruling in a lawsuit brought by associations supporting Christian and family values.

+Some movies are forbidden to persons under the age of 18, without the requirement for an X rating, such as Baise-moi, Ken Park or Saw 3, so that these movies can be viewed in theaters and not attract VAT.

 Germany

+The constitution and laws of Germany are very strict about hardcore pornography, especially when compared to its very liberal laws about softcore pornography, prostitution and sex shops.
+Supplying hardcore pornography to people who are less than 18 years old is an offence, and shops selling it must keep people under the age of 18 from entering their premises.
+If only a part of the shop is dedicated to pornography, it must be completely closed off from the rest of the premises.
+Alternatively, shops may choose not to display their goods or advertise that they sell them, in which case minors may be admitted.
+Websites hosting pornographic material within Germany must comply with rules about verifying that viewers are over 18.

+Softcore pornography is less restricted, and may even be broadcast on TV at night.
+The age threshold is usually FSK-16.
+In contrast many uncut action films or video games easily reach the FSK-18 rating.

 Pornography is legal with the exception of child pornography.
 German prosecution authorities and legal bodies of Germany's sixteen states handle the definition of child pornography very differently.
 The German Edathy affair of 2013–14 following the neglected cooperation of BKA within the Canadian child pornography uncoverings gave way for new legislation procedures in parliament to define the status of either posing or exhibitive pictures of minors.
 New laws were still in parliamentary debating as recently as 19 December 2014.

 Greece

-Pornography in Greece is illegal by selling or publishing material and it is illegal to minors under 18 years old.
+Pornography in Greece is legal by selling or publishing material, but it is illegal to minors under 18 years old.
 Despite the fact, the practice is still commonly done because the law is weakly enforced.
 Pornographic material is sold in sex shops, DVD-clubs, mini markets, and kiosk shops.
 There is also a local pornographic production which began unofficially in the 1970s, which then became official and full legal since 2008.
 Child pornography is illegal and is punished by imprisonment and monetary penalties.